 ANZAC Day Kokoda Treks 2019

 2019 Update : Join us at a very special commemoration at Bomana War Cemetery in Port Moresby on ANZAC Day 2019.
 As the sun rises and the bugle calls, you can remember those that fell for our sake.
-There are 2 dates, the first in which ANZAC Day is commemorated after your trek and the second is ANZAC Day is done at the start of the trek.
+There are two dates, the first in which ANZAC Day is commemorated after your Kokoda trek and the second is ANZAC Day is done at the start of the trek.

 For those wishing to do a Fast Kokoda Track during ANZAC Day please go to our Fast Kokoda Local Led page.

 For those wishing to do the Kokoda Trail and visit the Northern Beaches please click here to learn more about Kokoda and Northern Beaches Trek.